Raising Awesome

 Welcome to the Raising Awesome Website.
 We are a 10+ year father and son Maker team.
 Here you can find all our projects from various contests, magazines, and Youtube channels.
 Check out our daily tips and highlights just below.

 When Connor was 5, he thought it would be cool for us to make an R2D2.
 Little did we know it would change the trajectory of both our lives for the next 12 years.
 We went on to a journey to learn all Maker skills.
 Although, as his dad, I brought to the table years of programming and practical experience working on my cars and homes, I learned along with him on electronics and metal working.
 Our journey continued through his teen years.
-We are now down to less than a year until the big launch to college.
+He has now launched to college majoring in Mechanical Engineering.

 Along the way, we learned 3D printing, how to solder, how to weld, how to design with Autodesk Fusion 360, and on and on.
 The projects covered home maintenance and construction, mechatronics, IoT, and automative repair.
 We also matched our projects to life principles to help illuminate the best person he could become.